 Native platform generosity with capabilities ensures that every native app is a vast ocean of abuse potential.
 Pervasive "SDK" misbehavior converts this potential to dollars.
 Data available to SDK developers make fears about web privacy look quaint.
 Because native apps are not portable or standards-based, the usual web-era solutions of switching browsers or installing an extension are unavailable.
 To accept any part of the native app ecosystem proposition is to buy the whole thing.

 Don't like the consequences?
-The cost of changing one's mind is now several hundred dollars.
-The moat of proprietary APIs and distribution built to protect hardware margins, sold on utility and protection (respectively), is what prevents users from leaving should the outcomes go sideways.
-The web, meanwhile, extends protection across lands as far as the eye can see.
+The cost of changing one's mind is now starts at several hundred dollars.
+The moat of proprietary APIs and distribution is sold on utility and protection, but it's primary roles is protect margins.
+A lack of app and data interoperability prevents users from leaving.
+The web, meanwhile, extends security as far as the link can take you.
 Moats aren't necessities when security is assured.

-The defaults of this recourse-less situation are improving glacially, often at the pace of hardware replacement for folks who aren't wealthy.
-The glacial slog towards a more web-ish contract with developers hints at the interests of OS vendors.
-Native platforms haven't reset the developer contract to require safety by default because they recall what happened to Windows.
+This situation are improving glacially, often at the pace of hardware replacement.
+The slog towards mobile OSes adopting a more web-ish contract with developers hints at the interests of OS vendors.
+Native platforms haven't reset the developer contract to require safety because they recall what happened to Windows.
 When the web got to parity in enough areas, interest in the proprietary platform receded to specialist niches (e.g., AAA gaming, CAD).
 Portable, safe apps returned massive benefits to users who no longer needed to LARP as systems administrators.

 The web's safety transformed software distribution so thoroughly that many stopped thinking of applications as such.
 Nothing is as terrifying for a vertically integrated hardware vendor as the thought that developers might leave their walled garden, leading users to a lower-tax-rate jurisdiction.